samanklesaria/traffic-env/README.md

 action and reward spaces.
 - A simply policy gradient trainer for multidimensional spaces.
 - An asynchronous advantage actor critic trainer for multidimensional spaces.
+- Utilities for testing TrafficEnv, with a wrapper for penalizing actions that don't change enough, smeared rewards across intersections, zero centered and normalized observations.

 Potential Points of Confusion
 =============================